4W4I5/Semester-7-Notes/PDC/Finals Prep/Finals Prep Notes.md

 	- Can use `bin/hadoop fs -cat <filename>` to cat files just as i would normally
 	- Its a simple wordcount example and it does so pretty quickly, nothing special to note besides the compile steps
 # 12. Hadoop Map Reduce
+- A programming model for data processing
+- Breaks the processing into two phases
+	- **Map Phase**:
+	- **Reduce Phase**:
+- Each phase has key-value pairs as input & output
+	- Type is chosen by the programmer